Guardrails compared: policy prompts, classifiers, validators and permissions

 Practical decision check

-What was checked: OWASP LLM Top 10, NIST AI Risk Management Framework guidance, provider moderation documentation (OpenAI, Anthropic), guardrail framework documentation (Guardrails AI, NVIDIA NeMo Guardrails, Llama Guard), and published red-teaming research.
+- Sources consulted: OWASP LLM Top 10, NIST AI Risk Management Framework, provider moderation documentation (OpenAI, Anthropic), guardrail framework documentation (Guardrails AI, NVIDIA NeMo Guardrails, Llama Guard), and published red-teaming research

-Assumptions and limits: Guardrail effectiveness is application-specific.
+- Assumptions: Guardrail effectiveness is application-specific.
 No combination of guardrails provides absolute safety.
 Classification model performance varies by language, domain, and attack type.
+The layered model described is a conceptual framework; real implementations vary by stack and risk tolerance.

 Source list